mobajemu-msft/groove-api-documentation/Groove/Groove service REST Reference/Groove Service REST Reference.md

 # Groove Service REST Reference

-The Groove Service delivers Groove functionality to third-party application developers for integration within their own apps and possibly for revenue sharing.
-The role of the service is to abstract and merge all existing Groove entertainment services into a single entry point with a set of consistent and simple APIs that hide the complexity of background services.
+The Groove Service delivers Groove functionality to third-party application developers for integration within their own apps.

 The API follows the REST API convention and returns JSON (or XML) results.
 The following calling conventions are used: